Acribbs/tRNAnalysis/docs/getting_started/Output.rst

 The file has the naming convention design_<test>_<control>_<test>_<column>.csv

 * `<test>` - refers to the test that you plan to run.
 There are two options "ltr" or "wald".
 * `<control>` - This is the name of your control condition i.e. the samples you want to test against.
-This should match on of the samples in the <column> of the file.
+This should match one of the samples within the <column> of the design file.
 * `<test>` - This is the name of the test condition.
-This should match with one of the samples in the <column> of the file
+This should match with one of the samples in the <column> of the design file
-* `<column>` - This is a column that you want to use for your testing in the design_* file
+* `<column>` - This is a column name that you want to use for your testing in the design_* file

 tRNAnalysis runs DEseq2 under the hood so you can refer to the bioconductor help pages for further information on how to set up contrasts for your data.